Gregory Kats: Work

 Kats chairs the Congressionally established committee guiding the greening of 430,000 federal buildings, serves on the Mayor's Green Ribbon Committee guiding the greening of the District of Columbia, and served on the CO2toEE project steering committee.
 He is the author of Greening Our Built World, which was translated into Portuguese, and has published several dozen reports and articles in global journals and outlets (see Publications below).

 Kats has served on the boards of a dozen clean energy companies including Blue Planet, which produces the first man-made carbon sequestering commercial product which was deployed in the build-out of San Francisco International Airport.
 Greg also Chaired the development of CarbonStar, a government-backed technical standard for quantifying the carbon intensity of concrete.
 He regularly testifies on clean energy green building and financial issues.

 From 2005 to 2010, Kats was Managing Director of Good Energies, a multibillion-dollar global clean energy PE/VC fund, where he led investments in smart grid, energy efficiency, green materials, and green building.
 He then served as a partner in Clean Feet, which funds innovative green energy and agricultural projects.
 Kats also served on a National Academy of Sciences board on strengthening U.S. global competitiveness.
 He was the Director of Financing for Energy Efficiency and Renewable Energy at the U.S. Department of Energy for five years under President Bill Clinton.

-In 2019 Kats founded and currently serves as CEO of the Smart Surfaces Coalition, a 501c(3) organization with over 40 national and international partners including the American Public Health Association, National League of Cities, Habitat for Humanity, American Institute of Architects, and the U.S. Green Building Council, among others.
-The mission of the Smart Surfaces Coalition is as follows: "The Smart Surfaces Coalition is committed to the rapid, cost-effective global adoption of Smart Surfaces to enable cities to thrive despite climate threats, save cities billions of dollars, create jobs, decrease heat, reduce flood risk, slow global warming, and improve city livability, health, and equity."
-The Smart Surfaces Coalition has been funded by the MacArthur Foundation since 2021.